Relapse Prevention after Iowa Drug Rehab

 Prevent a Physical Relapse

-At our Catholic rehab facility, our staff is dedicated to providing care that begins with a thorough detox process.
+At our faith-based rehab facility, our staff is dedicated to providing care that begins with a thorough detox process.
 We help to flush patients’ bodies, which often results in withdrawal side effects like nausea, aches, chills, and fever.
 To make things easier, we offer compassionate support during this period.
 To ensure relapse prevention, we create a unique plan for each client based on his or her needs.
 This may include medication to compress cravings.
 After leaving rehab, it is vital for an addict to keep taking prescribed medications so that a relapse does not occur.

 Prevent an Emotional Relapse